 Here are a set of red flags to look out for when choosing a physician:

 - Beware of doctors who send you for endless tests.
-NOTE: We are not against medical testing per se, but just know that prescribing tests is one way that physicians make extra money off of you.
+NOTE: Medical testing isn't necessarily a bad thing, but just know that prescribing tests is one way that physicians make extra money off of you.
 Insurance doesn't always pay for all of it, either.
 So when a physician recommends that you take 20 tests for the four symptoms you have, just realize that you may be overtesting for something you probably already know the answer to yourself.
 And tests can cost a boatload of money.
 Hold your doctor's feet to the fire and ask him/her what tests are absolutely necessary.
 Also, ask what the point of the test is and what the doctor's plan is in the event of a positive or negative result.
 You'll be surprised at their answer, and it's something every patient who goes in for testing should ask prior to the tests.

 - Beware of doctors who don't have an exit strategy.
 The hallmark of a good doctor is their planned obsolescence.
 In other words, they should be planning for the day when you never see them again.
 Many doctors I saw were stuck in a loop of endless testing and prescribing of new pharma meds ad infinitum.
 None of them had any kind of endgame plan for me, but they were happy to take my money in the meantime.